walkingeyerobot/cxx-rust-demo/README.md

 ## What's next?
 1. Make changes to wasm-bindgen to automatically generate `pre.js` and `library_wbg.js`.
 2. Figure out how to merge the `pre.js` code into `library_wbg.js`.
 This isn't strictly necessary, but it would simplify things.
-3. Make changes to Emscripten to take a `-sWASM_BINDGEN` option or something.
+3. Make changes to Emscripten to properly take a `-sWASM_BINDGEN` option or something.
+4. There's an issue with running stripping on the wasm-bindgen produced .wasm. `llvm-objcopy` errors out with `invalid function export`.
+I just commented out that part in Emscripten for now, but it needs to be fixed.
-4. Automatically generate exports from the rust compiles to pass to Emscripten during link.
+5. Automatically generate exports from the rust compiles to pass to Emscripten during link.
 Maybe see about the `tmpdir` argument [here](https://github.com/rust-lang/rust/blob/7e6be136472a49c511a6861b9cbd9b6522c11762/compiler/rustc_codegen_ssa/src/back/linker.rs#L1250-L1265) or maybe use llvm-nm on rust object files or something?